Mornar-class patrol boat: Description and construction

 The Mornar class consisted of just two boats: Mornar (PBR-551) which was laid down in 1957, launched in 1958 and commissioned on 10 September 1959, followed by Borac (PBR-552) which was laid down in 1964 and launched and commissioned in 1965.
 (Note: There are certain discrepancies regarding the date of construction of Mornar (PBR-551) and Borac (PBR-552).
 According to Sharpe (1989) the boats were completed in 1959 and 1965 respectively.
 The Croatian Technical Encyclopedia lists Mornar as completed in 1957 and Borac in 1965, while the List of Delivered Vessel by the Kraljevica Shipyard lists both as being completed in 1957.)
 The class was based on the Udarnik (PBR-581), a French-built submarine chaser of the Le Fougueux-class, which was acquired by Yugoslavia in 1956.

 The boats measured 53.3 m in length with a 7 m beam and a draught of 2 m.
 Standard displacement measured 330 t while fully loaded they displaced 430 t.
 Propulsion consisted of four SEMT Pielstick PA17V diesel engines powering two shafts for a total of power output of 3250 hp, enabling a speed of 20 kn and range of 3000 nmi at 12 kn or 2000 nmi at 15 kn.

 Their original gun armament consisted of two 3"/50 caliber guns, two single-barrelled 40 mm guns and two single-barrelled 20 mm guns.
 Anti-submarine weapons consisted of two Mark 6 depth charge (DC) throwers and two Mark 9 DC racks.
 Both boats were modernized during 1970/73 at the "Sava Kovačević" Naval Repair Yard in Tivat; their 76 mm guns were removed and four five-barrelled Soviet-built RBU-1200 were installed along with a Tamir-11 sonar.

 Service history

-The boats enjoyed a long, albeit uneventful, career in the Yugoslav Navy and both were deleted in 1992.
+The boats enjoyed a long, albeit uneventful, career in the Yugoslav Navy and both were stricken in 1992.